-The 25th James Bond film, widely assumed to be the last starring Daniel Craig, arrives in cinemas in 2020 - this has got us thinking, which films would it have to beat to be classed as one of the best James Bond movies?
+No Time To Die, the 25th James Bond film, which is widely assumed to be the last starring Daniel Craig, arrives in cinemas in 2020.
+This has got us thinking, which films would it have to beat to be classed as one of the best James Bond movies?

 Over the history of the series, there have been changes, fears that everything has run its course and difficult productions.
 Yet, in the midst of it all, 007 is still standing.
 Here’s our pick of Mr Bond’s finest big screen adventures.